Dev-X25874/Gati/src/rtl/config_blk_final/readme.md

 It also sends a start command when it receives a start instruction i.e opcode =1111.

 ### Bus Master Controller
-It is responsible for controlling various blocks what perform operations based on the instruction data.
+It is responsible for controlling various blocks that perform operations based on the instruction data.
 It sends a done signal to the Instruction Read Controller.

 ### Acknowledgement Controller